 On July 5, 2011 our lives were changed forever.
 I call it BD and AD – before diagnosis and after diagnosis.
 Before, you just live in ignorant bliss assuming you can beat the odds.
 After diagnosis, you just try to keep living.

-Will was diagnosed with a mtDNA mitochondrial disorder Complex V known as Leigh’s Syndrome.
-Specifically, a genetic mutation point 9176 T>C. There is no cure, there are no treatments.
-We were told it’s unlikely he will live to see his teenage years.
-The disease is progressive.
+Will was diagnosed with a mtDNA mitochondrial disorder Complex V known as Leigh syndrome.
+Specifically, a genetic mutation point 9176 T>C. There is no cure, and the disease is progressive.
+We were told that it was unlikely he would live to see his teenage years.
 Essentially the lesions on his brain will continue to appear and it will move through his brain, brain stem and spinal cord.
 This type of disease can manifest in every thinkable way – blind, deaf, non-verbal, non-mobile, non-responsive, respiratory failure, heart disease, kidney and so on…

 -We were accepted into the EPI-743 drug study program at Stanford.
 We’ve been on the drug since September 2011 and have seen positive outcomes.